When is Little Mix: The Search on TV?

 Little Mix have gone from talent show winners to talent show scouts in this brand new reality show.

-They won the X Factor in 2011, after being put together on the show, and now Little Mix are giving six bands the chance to do the same!
+After being put together on the X Factor back in 2011, Little Mix are now looking for a new band in their new show.

-Their new BBC show The Search, sees the girls on the hunt to find the next biggest band.
+Little Mix: The Search sees the girl group – who won the ITV talent show – on the hunt for the next big band.

-Using their experience, they’ll coach the six groups to become global superstars.
+Using their experience and connections, the girls will coach six groups to become global superstars.

-The series kicked off on September 26th, introducing us two of the bands.
-And with four groups now confirmed, the hunt continues to find the next best thing.
+The series kicked off September 26th, and we’ve now been introduced to all the groups in the line-up.

+We were expecting to see the girls back on our screens on October 17th, but sadly the live shows have now been postponed after a crew member contracted coronavirus.

+Thankfully, Leigh-Anne Pinnock, Jade Thirlwall, Perrie Edwards and Jesy Nelson have now confirmed they’ve tested negative for COVID-19.

-So, who are the groups so far?
-And how does The Search work?
-Here’s everything you need to know about Little Mix’s new show.
+As we wait for the live shows to return, here’s everything you need to know about Little Mix’s new show.

 When is Little Mix: The Search on TV?